Ecwid/ecwid-api-docs/includes/_products.md

-description | string  | Product description *in HTML* galleryImages | Array\<*GalleryImage*\> |  List of the product gallery images categoryIds | Array\<number\> | List of the categories, which the product belongs to defaultCategoryId | number  | Identifier of the default category of the product favorites | \<FavoritesStats\>  | Product favorites stats attributes | Array\<*AttributeValue*\> | Product attributes and their values
+description | string  | Product description *in HTML* galleryImages | Array\<*GalleryImage*\> |  List of the product gallery images categoryIds | Array\<number\> | List of the categories, which the product belongs to seoTitle | string | Page title to be displayed in search results on the web seoDescription | string | Page description to be displayed in search results on the web defaultCategoryId | number  | Identifier of the default category of the product favorites | \<FavoritesStats\>  | Product favorites stats attributes | Array\<*AttributeValue*\> | Product attributes and their values